telespial/Embedded-Intelligence-Package-Specs/README.md

 # EIP — Embedded Intelligence Package
-##Includes The Smart Pong AI Model Hybrid controller Reference Repository

 **Richard Haberkern**

-This repository is a reference **EIP (Embedded Intelligence Package)** for a Smart Pong hybrid controller.
+This repository is a reference **EIP (Embedded Intelligence Package)** and it includes a Smart Pong hybrid controller for reference.

 ## What EIP means